-You can tweak various settings to make the orientation of the sky map match the view through your optical instrument.
+You can tweak various settings to make the orientation of the sky map match the view through your optical instrument, provided (as of this version) the instrument does not mirror the field-of-view (as is done by prisms used with SCTs and refractors).

 First, pick the coordinate system that matches your mount.
-For an equatorially mounted instrument, switch to the Equatorial Coordinate mode in the View menu or by pressing the Space key.
+For an equatorially mounted instrument, switch to the Equatorial Coordinate mode in the View menu.
 The option to toggle the coordinate system should read Switch to Horizontal View (Horizontal Coordinates) when the current mode is Equatorial Coordinates.
 For an altazimuth-mounted instrument or naked-eye viewing, switch to Horizontal Coordinates, so that the option in the View menu reads Switch to Star Globe View (Equatorial Coordinates).
 This sets the base coordinate system used to render the sky map, and also sets the reference for the orientation of the skymap: zenith or north.